 EasyRecovery provides most of the basic features you’ll need to recover accidentally deleted or otherwise lost data.
 Here’s a general overview of what you get with a license:

 The feature set for EasyRecovery ranks well against the competition, particularly with inclusions like optical media, Windows Server and Linux recovery.
-RAID storage recovery can also be performed, but only with an expensive enterprise license.
+RAID storage recovery can also be performed, but only with an expensive enterprise license (check out our Prosoft Engineering Data Rescue review for a cheaper option).

 We do wish that EasyRecovery would include the ability to clone hard drives and partitions in its basic package though rather than forcing the user to by the much more expensive professional edition.